Character: Molly Weasley (II)

 She shines on the stage, and she almost belongs there, behind heavy red curtains and in front of thundering applause.
 Molly has found her home, amongst dance rehearsals and background lights, and she loves it.

-But they don't understand; Molly loves every part of it, and "No, Dad, I won't work at the Ministry with you," and, "No, Mum, I don't want to try out for the Quidditch team."
+"No, Dad, I won't work at the Ministry with you," and, "No, Mum, I don't want to try out for the Quidditch team."

 Lucy still asks Molly to play with her dolls, though, and gives her the princess with the azure dress as she holds the one in the jade.